 High Power And Pressure

-The Schumacher SJ1332 excels as a power station.
-It charges devices through either USB or DC outlet.
+The Schumacher SJ1332, charging devices through either a USB or DC outlet, excels as a power station.
 The digital display is a handy feature, as well.
-It shows the voltage of the battery being charged in addition to the remaining charge in the jump starter.
+It shows the voltage of the battery being charged and the remaining charge in the jump starter.

 - Works with even V8 and diesel engines